 The protein present in eggs is vital to growth, which makes the bones inside the human body, nails, and hair thin.
 Eggs are Full of B 12 vitamin D, and Biotin.
 Biotin does wonders for strengthening the nails and making them less brittle.

 Again rich in legumes, lentils are great for helping in the development of nails.
 During a study, it was discovered that if biotin-rich foods were consumed, the nails' thickness increased by roughly 25 percent.
 Therefore try to integrate beans.

 These can be located in oats.
 It's really easy to add oats.
 Simply switch your full bowl of cereal!

 4. Sunflower Seeds

 Sunflower seeds are a powerhouse of nutrients.
-Adding minerals such as copper and manganese, they also encourage the production of tissues at cartilage and the bones.
+Adding minerals such as copper and manganese, also encourage the production of tissues in cartilage and bones.
 They can be sprinkled onto bread or about nearly anything!